boskiv/kt/README.md

 ## Deploying

-Any files in a component's `k8s` subfolder will be applied to the Kubernetes API server after being compiled with gomplate.
+Any files in a component's folder or any subfolder NOT named `cfn` will be applied to the Kubernetes API server after being compiled with gomplate.
 If there is also a `cfn` folder that will be run with `stackup` as a AWS Cloudformation stack.

 The naming convention for the Cloudformation stack will be `<env>-<cfn template filename>`.
 So if there is a file called `templates/component/cfn/backup-iam-role.yaml` and you run `kt` with `-e cluster01-test` the Cloudformation stack name will be `cluster01-test-backup-iam-role`.